Filing a Complaint Against a Doctor

 If the Medical Practice Board finds that your doctor acted unprofessionally, it can:

 - take away, suspend, or place conditions on the doctor’s licenses and certifications

 - take other actions to protect the public’s health and safety.

 The Vermont Secretary of State’s Office of Professional Regulation investigates complaints about other providers, including:

 - hearing aid dispensers

 - opticians and optometrists

-For more information about how to file a complaint, visit the Secretary of State’s website.
+For more information about how to file a complaint, and an online complaint form, visit the Secretary of State’s website.